rr34/directory-indexer/README.md

 Function `index_drive` indexes a drive to a `csv` file and puts the csv file in the top-level of the directory indexed for fast searching.

 # Fix Dates
 Many (or maybe all) banking sites have the option to download your transactions in csv.
 However, the date formats are often all over the place.
-This finds the column labeled date in the
+This finds the column labeled date in the file and adjusts the date to ISO format.